unzerdev/magento2/README.md

 ![Logo](https://dev.unzer.com/wp-content/uploads/2020/09/Unzer__PrimaryLogo_Raspberry_RGB.png)

-# Payment extension for Magento2 and Unzer merchant gateway (PAPI)
+# Payment extension for Magento2 and Unzer Payment API (PAPI)

 This extension for Magento2 provides a direct integration of the Unzer payment methods to your Magento2 shop.